kwekuYA/PortScanner/README.md

 # PortScanner

-This  python script is a basic portscanner using nmap.
+This  python script is a basic portscanner using the python-nmap module.